Toolbox

 Designing assessment

 The first step of the assessment cycle is deciding about your assessment design.
-You start by formulating your learning objectives, think about the purposes of assessment, choose a suitable method (or more than one) and bring it all together in your assessment scheme.
+You start by formulating your learning objectives, thinking about the purposes of the assessment, choosing a suitable method (or more than one), and bringing it all together in your assessment scheme.
 Then you construct the assessment specification table, as the blueprint for a specific assessment method you will use.
 With these sound preparatory actions, you will be well on your way.

 The essence of learning outcomes and how to formulate them